-conjunction with the syn_maxfan attribute for Replicates When Creates Buffers When conjunction with the syn_maxfan attribute for Microsemi families.
-The syn_replicate attribute is only used to turn off the replication. syn_maxfan is set on a port/net that is driven by a port or I/O pad The net driver has a syn_keep or syn_preserve attribute syn_replicate is 1 syn_replicate is 0. port or I/O pad The net driver has a syn_keep or syn_preserve attribute Microsemi families.
-The syn_replicate attribute is only attribute The net driver is not a primitive gate or register , , , , , , , , , , , , , , , , , , , The net driver is not a primitive gate or register
+Replicates When Creates Buffers When syn_replicate is 1 syn_replicate is 0.
+Note that the syn_replicate attribute must be used in conjunction with the syn_maxfan attribute for Microchip families.
+The syn_replicate attribute is only used to turn off the replication. syn_maxfan is set on a port/net that is driven by a port or I/O pad The net driver has a syn_keep or syn_preserve attribute The net driver is not a primitive gate or register